 Written by a mother raising a child with type 1 diabetes, this blog is a great resource for parents of a diabetic child.
 Leighann’s daughter was diagnosed with type 1 diabetes at the age of 3.
 Leighann has made her journey through adjusting to this way of life into a blog that can help others.
 Leighann shares tips on parenting, along with some product and food reviews.
-Definitely check out her blog if you too are raising a child with diabets.
+Definitely check out her blog if you too are raising a child with diabetes.

-Are you more a fan of listening to information?
+Are you more a fan of listening to the information?
 This site strives to create a community of professionals and people who live with diabetes and they do so through a podcast style blog.
 This is a great way to actually listen to information rather than strictly reading it.
 You can listen to amazing information shared by experts in the diabetes community while exercising, on a drive to work, or whenever you so desire.
-Definitely a great go to for information!
+Definitely a great go-to for information!

-8) Diabetes Dad – A Blog Website
+8) Diabetes Dad

 Tom Karlya is a dad who aims to find a cure for type 1 diabetes.
 Having two kids of his own who struggle with type 1 diabetes, his aim is to reach out to as many people as he can about organizations that are making a difference.
 He also shares about needed policy changes and upcoming events as a way of spreading further awareness.
 His cause is definitely very noble and rewarding to the diabetic community.

 Diabetes Daily doesn’t just look at diabetes itself, but in fact, at how to share advice about daily living with this disease.
 They provide the ability to read about type 1 or 2 diabetes individually, or all at once.
 If you want to look up some valuable advice on things you may go out and do any given day, this is a great place to start.

-11) Diabetes Mine – A Blog Website
+11) Diabetes Mine

 Diabetes Mine was created by and for diabetes patients, and offers everything from opinion pieces and community outlook on the latest diabetes news, to open letters to insurance companies and their shortcomings when it comes to diabetes care.
 Also on hand are product review videos, roundups from the rest of the blogosphere, advice columns, and so much more.

 Diabetes Self-Management is a magazine turned blog that was initially established in 1983.
 Their blog posts are written by healthcare professionals as well as people living with diabetes.
-If you are looking for research results, tips, and some great recipes, their site can prove to be a great go to source.
+If you are looking for research results, tips, and some great recipes, their site can prove to be a great go-to source.

 Created by the American Diabetes Association, Diabetes Stops Here is tied to their Stop Diabetes movement.
 Like some of the other sites in this list, they share real stories of people living with diabetes, posts to raise awareness, and much more.

-14) Diabetes Stories – A Blog Website
+14) Diabetes Stories

-Riva Greenberg’s objective is to help people who live with diabetes to fourish.
+Riva Greenberg’s objective is to help people who live with diabetes to flourish.
 Having lived with diabetes since the age of 18, Rivea serves as an inspiration to others who share with her their stories of how they themselves make the best out of their lives with diabetes.
-With information gathered from conferences and other resources which she keeps up with regularly, this blog serves as a valuable asset to those living with diabetes.
+With the information gathered from conferences and other resources which she keeps up with regularly, this blog serves as a valuable asset to those living with diabetes.

 Creator, Kelly Kunik has been living with type 1 diabetes for over 30 years.
 Diabetes has been an inherited disease among her across the generations.
 Her blog is a very much personal one in which she shares her unique perspective, experiences, and shares her thoughts on products and medications.